SyncfusionExamples/How-to-avoid-argument-exception-while-appending-the-Euro-symbol-to-EditControl/README.md

-# How-to-avoid-argument-exception-while-appending-the-Euro-symbol-to-EditControl
+# How to avoid argument exception while appending the Euro symbol to EditControl
-This repository contains the sample that how to to avoid argument exception while appending the Euro € symbol  to EditControl.
+This repository contains the sample that shows how to avoid argument exception while appending the Euro € symbol to EditControl.

 The SetEncoding method should be set to default type for encoding to load /assign the text value with equation or symbols.
-The symbols can be assigned to Text property when typing the text directly  without loading in EditControl  and setting the encoding as shown in the following code.

 ```C#
 // Set encoding